kotsosdev/vdmg/README.md

 # vdmg
 **Status: Work in progress.**

-Emulator for the DMG-01 and GBC.
+Emulator for the DMG-01 and CGB.

 ## Hardware roadmap
 - **CPU**